Uganda National Legislation Collection

 The year-long project involved hunting down and digitising mouldy gazettes scattered across Kampala, reading hundreds of notices to identify amendments and other notices, and finally bringing the 2000 consolidation up to date.
 Laws.Africa’s gazette and legislation technology made this process simpler and faster.
-Read more about the work that went into the Uganda project in our blog post.
+Read more about the work that went into the Uganda project below.

 From 2000 to 2021